Spitsbergen Island (Svalbard Norway)

 Isfjorden

-Isfjorden is located on the island's west side and is Svalbard's second longest fjord (107 km / 66 ml) - after Wijdefjord (108 km / 67 ml).
+Isfjorden is located on the island's west side and is Svalbard's second longest fjord (107 km / 66 mi) - after Wijdefjord (108 km / 67 mi).
 Alkhornet Mountain is on Isfjord's northern side, as well as the coastal Daudmannsoyra plain.
 Part of Isfjorden is designated as "Nordre Isfjorden Land National Park" (wilderness reserve).
 Around Isfjorden are located many of Svalbard's largest settlements - Barentsburg, Longyearbyen (Adventfjorden) and Pyramiden.

 Sassenfjorden (part of Isfjorden) is located between Lands of Bunsow and Nordenskiol.
 Sassenfjord's inner branch is named Tempelfjorden (located between the Lands of Bunsow and Sabine).

-Tempelfjord (near Longyearbyen) is part of the Isfjord and popular as day-trip destination during spring (March-April-May) offering activities like snowmobile and dog-sledge tours.
+Tempelfjord (near Longyearbyen) is part of the Isfjord and popular as day-trip destination during spring (March-April-May) offering activities like snowmobile- and dog-sledge tours.
 During summer, Tempelfjord is a great destination for boat tours.

 Krossfjord